N.B.: You will need Google or Bing translators to read through most of the resources in this blog post.

 The Short Analysis

-I mentioned in a couple of my previous posts that it is extremely important to have a social media strategy in place.
+In a couple of my previous posts, I mentioned that it is imperative to have a social media strategy.
 It is also important to have a crisis management one, as well.
-But moreover. it is important for a politician to remember never to insult a potential voter or a member of the general public.
+Moreover, a politician needs to remember never to insult a potential voter or a general public member.
 The implications of such a posture on social media can be disastrous.
 Actually, this kind of demeanour is unacceptable.
 Period!

 In this particular case, closing a Twitter account, as Mr Borislav Tsekov did, is not a solution.
 Actually, it is not helping the situation at all.
-There are a number of online resources already mentioning his mishap.
+There are several online resources already mentioning his mishap.
 A simple search on Google will bring it up on the surface level.
-And last but not least, he is decreasing significantly his chances to get elected.
+And last but not least, he is decreasing his chances significantly to get elected.

 What Borislav Tsekov Should Have Done